phpfunk/alfred-spotify-controls/README.md

 ## Version History ##

+### 2.1.2 - January 13, 2012

+- Updated search workflow so that if Spotify isn't open it activates it first, then runs search.

 ### 2.1.1 - January 13, 2012

 - Split all the commands into their own workflows.
 This will allow lists of commands to appear for Spotify.